-The expenditure is made in cash or on credit and results in the firm’s receiving another asset, such as delivery truck, or in using a service, such as a repair to a delivery truck.
+Expenditures occur in cash or on credit.
+The process results in firms receiving another asset, such as a delivery truck, or using a service, such as repairing a delivery truck.
 When the expenditure produces another asset, it is called capital expenditure.

 The following diagram illustrates the difference between capital and revenue expenditures.

 The difference between capital and revenue expenditures is important when determining periodic net income.

 This is because capital expenditures affect several accounting periods, whereas revenue expenditures affect only the current period’s income.

 If an error is made and an item of capital expenditure (e.g., an equipment purchase) is recorded as revenue expenditure, the net income will be misstated for both the current and future period.

 The current period’s income will be understated because the entire expenditure was expensed when only a portion of it (i.e., the current year’s depreciation) should have been expensed.

 The income of future periods will be overstated because no depreciation expense is recorded in these years.
 Although over the useful life of the asset the error is self-correcting, the income is misstated in the interim.